openmainframeproject/tac/process/start_project.md

 - Assess the potential universe of project participants.
 Identify ecosystem constituents and concerns of each.
 - Identify any trademarks leveraged by the project (these will be owned by the LF neutrally)
 - Outline infrastructure, marketing any other requirements needed for the project.
-- Submit the [project proposal](https://github.com/openmainframeproject/tac/issues/new/choose) to the TAC for consideration
+- Complete the [project proposal](/process/proposal_template) and submit it to the TAC for consideration

 The {{ site.foundation_name }} staff is happy to engage and advise during this process - let us know how we can help!